-BOOST Master Classes are classes offered to attendees by world-class experts of a discipline in order to develop skills in fundamental concepts or stimulate thought in a specific area.
-BOOST Master Classes may include lecture, panels, research findings, promising practices, case studies, real-world issues, and valuable industry expertise by respected leaders in their field.
+BOOST Master Classes are classes offered by world-class experts of a specific discipline in order to develop skills in fundamental concepts and stimulate thought in a specific area.
+BOOST Master Classes may include lectures, panels, research findings, promising practices, case studies, real-world issues, and valuable industry expertise by respected leaders in their field.
 Get up close and personal in one or all of our Master Classes.

-Additional fees are associated with BOOST Master Classes.
+Additional fees ($30 per class) are associated with BOOST Master Classes.
 We highly recommend that you pre-register for Master Classes when you register for the BOOST Conference.
-We cannot guarantee on-site registration for these classes will be available.
+We cannot guarantee that on-site registration for these classes will be available.

-*Please note that there is an additional fee to attend Master Classes.
+*Please note that there is an additional fee of $30 to attend each Master Class.
 You will have an opportunity to register for Master Classes when you register online for the conference.
 Already registered and want to add a Master Class?
 Log-in to your online account and add one or all of the Master Classes.
-If you have questions about registration for classes, please contact us at 619-232-6678.
+If you have questions about registration for these classes, please contact us at 619-23-BOOST (619-232-6678).

 Wednesday, April 28

 Tia Martinez, JD, CEO, Forward Change, San Francisco, CA

 This presentation situates the current predominance of zero-tolerance school discipline in its historical context and identifies how the excessive use of exclusionary punishment in recent decades has triggered a cascade of system-driven negative feedback loops that channel young people out of the education system into the prison system.

 Thursday, April 29